ErikKassubek/ADVOCATE/doc/fuzzing/GoPie.md

 1. Abridge: This removes an item from the $SC$ (either from head or tail) if there is more than one operation in it, which helps GoPie to limit the length of an $SC$. $$\exists o_i, o_j \{o_i, o_{i+1},...,o_{j-1}, o_j\} \in SC \to \{o_{i+1},...,o_{j-1}, o_j\} \in SC, \{o_i, o_{i+1},...,o_{j-1}\} \in SC$$
 2. Flip: This performes a reverse process on the $SC$ to be mutated.
 E.g. if $\langle s_1, s_2\rangle$ is covered in the scheduling, $\langle s_2, s_1\rangle$ is also valuable to take a try $$\exists o_i, o_j \{...,o_i, o_j,...\}\in SC \to \{...,o_j, o_i,...\}\in SC$$
 The Flip operation is described in the paper, but not implemented in the original goPie implementation.
+We assume the reason for leaving it out of the implementation is, that flipping two elements in a scheduling chain, may result in a chain, that is not a valid scheduling chain, which may lead to impossible schedules.
 For this reason, we exclude it in our GoPie implementation, but add it in the [GoPie+](#gopie-1) implementation.
 3. Substitute: This tries to replace an operation with another one from the set of $Rel_1$ $$\exists o_i, o_j \in Rel_1(o_i), \{...,o_i,...\} \in SC \to \{...,o_j,...\} \in SC$$
 4. Augment: This tries to increase the length of $SC$ by adding another operation from the set of $Rel_2$ to its tail, which aims to explore those effective interleaving in a further step. $$\exists o_j, o_j \in Rel_2(o_i), \{...,o_j\}\in SC \to \{...,o_j, o_j\}\in SC$$